ValdemarGr/gql/docs/server/schema/resolvers.md

 ```

 ### First
-A `Resolver` also implements `first` (`Resolver[F, A, B] => Resolver[F, (A, C), (B, C)]`) which can be convinient for situations where one would usually have to trace a value through an entire computation.
+`Resolver` also implements `first` (`Resolver[F, A, B] => Resolver[F, (A, C), (B, C)]`) which can be convinient for situations where one would usually have to trace a value through an entire computation.

 Since a `Resolver` does not form a `Monad`, `first` is necessary to implement non-trivial resolver compositions.
-In general, this allows us to trace a value through another resolver composition.

 For instance, maybe your program contains a general resolver compositon that is used many places, like say verifying credentials, but you'd like to trace a value through it without having to keep track of tupling output with input.

-Assume we'd like to implement a resolver, that when given a name, can get a list of friends of the person with that name.
+Assume we'd like to implement a resolver, that when given a person's name, can get a list of the person's friends.
 ```scala mdoc
 case class PersonId(value: Int)